JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * Lone Echo
 * Redout: Enhanced Edition

-Less of a chore - just a hard part
+Less of a chore - just a hard part or not motivated atm
 * Blasters of the Universe
 * Serious Sam 2 VR (with online)
 * Doom VFR
 * Professor Layton 3DS
 * Kid Icarus 3DS
+* Red Faction
+* Xion VR
+* Portal
+* Master Spy

 Games that are a bit of a chore to beat at the moment but will be satisfying to beat so play a bit every day or two
 * Mutant Storm Reloaded